Jade-GG/customer-pricing/README.md

 This adds to the Product model:
 - A `customerPricing` relation that retrieves all customer prices and tiers for the given product
 - The `customerPrice(int $customerId, int $quantity = 1)` function which returns a customer price at the given tier, or null when none is found.
+- The `customerTierPrices(int $customerId)` function which returns all of the tier prices for a given customer (if any).

 ## License